eyulf/homelab/README.md

 ## :gear:&nbsp; Hardware

-I've also documented this on my [website](https://alexgardner.id.au/homelab/), but the hardware used consists of the following.
+I've also documented this on my [personal site](https://alexgardner.id.au/homelab/), but the hardware used consists of the following.

 - 1x Mikrotik CRS109-8G-1S-2HnD-IN Router